All articles

 5 Interview Questions for Head of RevOps

-Compensation Benchmarks for 2026
+Head of RevOps Compensation Benchmarks for 2026

-- VP of Revenue Operations (function of 3+, reports to CEO or CRO): £130–180K / $180–260K base, plus equity
+VP of Revenue Operations $180K – $260K+ £130K – £180K Function of 3+, reports to CEO or CRO, plus equity

 Candidates at Head of RevOps level increasingly expect a seat in the GTM leadership conversation.
 If the role reports to the VP of Sales and is primarily scoped as a Salesforce resource, expect strong candidates to push back or exit within 12 months once they realise the authority is limited.
+For benchmarks on the roles RevOps sits alongside, see our hiring guides for founders.

 How the Best RevOps Hires Get Found

 The best Head of RevOps candidates are rarely actively searching.
-They are typically sitting inside a high-growth company as the person who quietly holds the revenue engine together — rarely visible on job boards, well-known in their peer networks.
+They are typically sitting inside a high-growth company as the person who quietly holds the revenue engine together, rarely visible on job boards, well-known in their peer networks.
 Passive outreach to people with the right operational fingerprint, at the right career stage, is how this search gets done.